American Institute of Graphic Arts: Books

 AIGA has also published the periodically updated AIGA professional practices in graphic design including a translation to simplified Chinese.

 Other publication activities

-In 2014, AIGA's editorial director Perrin Drumm created Eye on Design as the preeminent source for new and emerging graphic designers.
-Founded first as an online blog, Eye on Design grew into a multimedia platform that included a tri-annual print magazine, conference, event series, weekly newsletter, and social media activations in addition to leading regular designer rights advocacy initiatives around equity and inclusion.
-Through its majority online reporting, Eye on Design is dedicated to "covering the world's most exciting designers—and the issues they care about."
+In 2014, AIGA's editorial director Perrin Drumm created Eye on Design as a source for new and emerging graphic designers.
+Founded first as an online blog, Eye on Design grew into a multimedia platform that included a tri-annual print magazine, conference, event series, weekly newsletter, and social media activations."